vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

     The YBAF Manoeuvring Area chart can be found on the [CASA Website](https://www.casa.gov.au/archerfield-manoeuvring-area-map).

 !!! warning "Important"
     In some simulator scenery holding point **B6** is incorrect or entirely missing.
-Pilots with scenery which does not support this holding point, shall inform **AF SMC** when requesting taxi with RWY 10L is in use.
+Pilots with scenery which does not support this holding point shall inform **AF SMC** when requesting taxi with RWY 10L is in use.

 ## VFR Operations
 ### Arrivals